bochinchero/decred-pub/dcrdex_setup.md

       tmux attach -t dcrwallet

-Attach the dcrwallet session, when it starts for the first time it will prompt to enter your passphrase.
+Attach the dcrwallet, when it starts for the first time it will prompt to enter your passphrase.

 You can detach from tmux sessions by pressing **CTRL + B**, then **D**.